-FOODS AND BEVERAGES PROVIDED The District will comply with state law, which allows a parent or grandparent to provide a food product of his/her choice to classmates of their student on the occasion of the student's birthday or to children at a school-designated function.
+FOODS AND BEVERAGES PROVIDED There are no federal or state restrictions for foods or provided, but not sold, to students during the school day.
+However, each school district must set its own standards.
+The District will comply with state law, which allows a parent or grandparent to provide a food product of his/her choice to classmates of their student on the occasion of the student's birthday or to children at a school-designated function.
 [See CO(LEGAL)]